 Technical Courses- would be $4,500 (for the simplest Courses)

-For Carpenters or Mechanics (In the calculation is the price AMAL pays the teacher.
+For Carpenters or Mechanics (The calculation includes the price AMAL pays the teacher.
 The teacher comes 2X a week for 30 Weeks-

 Grants for High Level l Courses: